kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - Test that the eviction of the pod happens if there is no responder or the responder stops responding.
 - Test switching between different responders and resetting the EvictionRequest status.
-- Test that the EvictionRequest has the `Canceled=True` condition when all the EvictionRequest are canceled or when validation fails.
+- Test that the EvictionRequest has the `Failed=True` condition when all the EvictionRequest are canceled or when validation fails.
-- Test that the Eviction has the `Canceled=True` condition when all the EvictionRequest are canceled.
+- Test that the Eviction has the `Failed=True` condition when all the EvictionRequest are canceled.
 - Test that the Eviction and EvictionRequests have the `TargetEvicted=True` condition when the pod is terminated.